panyam/Galore/docs/BuildingAJSONParser.md

 Note that we can pass in some literal tokens as is in the grammar specification.
 The resultant parser will also create a tokenizer capable of returning these literals as tokens.

-We can also specify regexes tokens in our specification so that the tokenizer
+We can also specify regexes tokens in our specification so a tokenizer is also generated